ansible-middleware/wildfly/main/_sources/roles/wildfly_install.md.txt

 ### Default Install

-Installs the default version of Wildfly to the default location with the default user.
+Installs the default version of WildFly to the default location with the default user.

 ```
 ---